nickjj/ansible-nodejs/README.md

 ### What problem does it solve and why is it useful?

-Compiling node on a low env VPS/instance could easily take 10 minutes and during that time your CPU is going to be pegged at 100%.
+Compiling node on a low end VPS/instance could easily take 10 minutes and during that time your CPU is going to be pegged at 100%.

 ansible-node solves this by using a rock solid third party apt repository where the author maintains the latest stable version of nodejs for many ubuntu builds.
 You can also supply your own ppa if you want a different one.